axibase/atsd-use-cases/how-to/shared/trends.md

 * **Annual Inflation**: Percentile inflation for the the United States.
 Inflation is calculated by comparing CPI, money supply, gross domestic product (GDP), and average wages.
 This widget relies on calculated metrics to created a derived measurement.

+### User-Defined Functions

+The Charts API supports user-defined functions, enabling users to make permanent the mathematical functions which they use on a regular basis.

 ### Further Reading

 For more detailed information about ATSD, the underlying mechanics, or download instructions see the [ATSD Documentation](https://github.com/axibase/atsd).
 Reach out to us with questions, comments, or suggestions [here](mailto:hello@axibase.com) via email or [here](https://github.com/axibase/atsd-use-cases/issues) on our GitHub page.
 For a complete list of metrics stored in **TRENDS**, see the following [index](https://trends.axibase.com/public/reference.html).
 Good luck and happy data hunting!